vayigash

 He wonders—have they changed, or are they still the same selfish bums who sold him into slavery in the first place?
 How will they now react?
 Will they protest innocence?
 Will they abandon Benjamin to his fate and escape with their own lives?

-Judah approaches.
-Judah moves forward.
+And Judah approaches.
+Judah steps forward.
 Only Judah.
-Maybe Reuben was thinking of a plan, but like on that fateful day, he did nothing.
+Maybe Reuben was thinking of a plan, but like on that fateful day long ago, he does nothing.

 It was Judah who spoke up, putting his own life on the line.